Teachable-AI-Lab/teachable-ai-lab/publications.md

 ## Lab Publications

-Guo, G., Kumar, A. M. S., Gupta, A., Coscia, A., Maclellan, C., & Endert, A. (2024, June).
+Guo, G., Kumar, A. M. S., Gupta, A., Coscia, A., Maclellan, C., & Endert, A. (2024).
 Visualizing Intelligent Tutor Interactions for Responsive Pedagogy.
 In _Proceedings of the 2024 International Conference on Advanced Visual Interfaces_. [(pdf)][guo-avi-24]

 Wu, Y. C., Lange, L., Yenney, J., Zhang, Q., Harpstead, E. (2024).
 Scaffolded versus Self-Paced Training for Human-Agent Teams.
 In _Proceedings of the 12th INternational Conference on HUman-Agent Interaction_. [(pdf)][wu-hai-2024]